krish-sky1ark/LLM-AI-Text-Detection/README.md

 # LLM AI-TEXT DETECTION USING LSTM AND NEURAL NETWORKS

-Greetings to our AI-Generated Text Detection project!
-Within this repository, we unveil a powerful solution designed to identify AI-generated text using two methods-
+Welcome to the AI-Generated Text Detection project!
+This repository unveils a powerful solution designed to identify AI-generated text using two methods-
 ### 1. (LSTM and Neural Networks)
 ### 2. RoBERTaForSequenceClassification model